Red Mountain Pass

 The pass straddles a divide that separates Ouray and San Juan counties.
 The pass is named for the nearby Red Mountain on the northeast side of the pass.
-The name is derived from the iron oxide laden rock that forms their slopes.
+The name is derived from the iron-oxide-laden rock that forms their slopes.

 The pass separates the Uncompahgre and Las Animas River watersheds, and also serves as a dividing point between the Uncompahgre and San Juan National Forests.
 The pass is traversed by the Million Dollar Highway, U.S. Highway 550 between Ouray and Silverton, which is part of the San Juan Skyway Scenic Byway.

 The pass is known for being treacherous in the wintertime due to the steep 8% grade and switchbacks on the north side facing Ouray, though the entire road is paved.
 Avalanches are frequent, and can block the highway for some time.
 The lower part of the pass towards Ouray is blasted into near-vertical cliffs of quartzite hundreds of feet above Red Mountain Creek and the Uncompahgre River.
-This section of road is winding, narrow and has no shoulder.
+This section of road is winding and narrow, and has no shoulder.

 There are an average of seven deaths per year.